4 IoT Smart Office Applications to Implement Right Now

 Using IoT sensors can also assist in waste management processes like the optimal scheduling of a facility’s waste collection.

-Benefit from the best of both: Integration between Disruptive Technologies and akenza
+Benefit from the best of both: integration between Disruptive Technologies and akenza

 Thanks to the integration between the Disruptive Technologies cloud and akenza, users can connect and manage their Disruptive Technologies devices on a unified Asset Inventory on akenza.
-Output Connectors, e.g. Azure IoT Hub, Google Cloud Pub/Sub, InfluxDB, Apache Kafka or AWS Kinesis, serve as data entry points to build monitoring, analytics, or predictive service applications further in any cloud environment.
-For the aim of building notification services, akenza provides multiple notification connectors such as SMS, Mail, Microsoft Teams, or Slack to inform users or entire teams about the condition of your IoT project.
+Output Connectors, e.g. Azure IoT Hub, Google Cloud Pub/Sub, InfluxDB, Apache Kafka, or AWS Kinesis, serve as data entry points to build monitoring, analytics, or predictive service applications further in any cloud environment.
+For the aim of building notification services, akenza provides multiple notification connectors such as SMS, email, Microsoft Teams, or Slack to inform users or entire teams about the condition of your IoT project.
 All this can be set within minutes and without coding skills.

 Interested in more sustainable use cases?
 Disruptive Technologies has published a Sustainability Handbook for a deep dive into how to make buildings smart and sustainable with sensor technology.

-Recent blog posts
+Discover other blog posts